Sniper Elite 5

 Sniper Elite 5 is a 2022 third-person tactical shooter stealth video game developed and published by Rebellion Developments.
 It is the sequel to Sniper Elite 4.
 It was released on 26 May 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. It takes place in France during World War II.
+A sequel, Sniper Elite: Resistance was released on 30 January 2025.

 Gameplay

 Similar to its predecessors, Sniper Elite 5 is a third-person shooter.
 Similar to Sniper Elite 4, the game features several large levels, which provide players with various opportunities to infiltrate and extract.
 When the player kills an enemy using a sniper rifle from a long distance, the X-Ray kill cam system will activate, in which the game's camera follows the bullet from the sniper rifle to the target, and shows body parts, bones or internal body organs being broken or ruptured by the bullet.
 Weapons in the game can be customised extensively.
 The single-player campaign can be played cooperatively with another player.
 The game introduces Invasion mode, which allows a third player to join a game session and play as an enemy sniper.
 A survival mode, which accommodates up to four players, is also featured.